Quick Answer

 Most tradespeople lose jobs before they even start the work.
 The quote goes out late, looks rushed, or misses key details.
 The customer goes with someone else, not because they were cheaper, but because they looked more professional.

+I have reviewed hundreds of trade quotes over the years, both from my own business and from other trades I have worked alongside, and the pattern is always the same.
 A clean, well-structured quote tells customers three things: you take your work seriously, you have nothing to hide on pricing, and you are organised enough to deliver on time.
-That matters more than most trades realise.
 According to ServiceM8's own data, tradespeople using their quoting tools convert roughly one in three quotes into paying work.
 The ones sending scribbled estimates on the back of a receipt?
 Nowhere close.

 The Real Cost of Bad Quotes